Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Requires FAA registration for all drones operating in Ada County, regardless of weight or intended use.
-Prohibits camera drones from capturing images of persons or private property without prior written consent.
+Requires all drone operators in Ada County to register their unmanned aircraft systems with the FAA, regardless of weight (stricter than federal 250g threshold).
+Prohibits camera drones from capturing visual images, audio recordings, or physical impressions of persons or private property without prior consent.

 Restrictions